NAB Bank Interview Questions

 Why do you want to be a customer service advisor?

-• Mention you have strong communication skills which will help when working with customers.
+• Mention that you possess strong communication skills, which will be beneficial when working with customers.

-• State you want the challenge of working in a fast-paced environment.
+• State that you want the challenge of working in a fast-paced environment.

 Why should we hire you as our customer service advisor?